Multi-communicating: Personal interaction

-In attempts to determine whether social presence can be measured, Biocca, Harms & Burgoon (2003) emphasize the need for understanding of social behavior in mediated environments.
+In attempts to determine whether social presence can be measured, Biocca, Harms & Burgoon emphasize the need for understanding social behavior in mediated environments.
 They argue that such environments allow researchers to predict and measure differences among interfaces and guide the design of new social environments and interfaces.

 Group interactions

 Multi-communicating is especially present in team collaborations.
-In order to be more effective in their workplace, teams would use different platforms for their communication practices.
-There are a number of communication platforms such as Slack that include multiple social media channels (social networking platforms and instant messaging).
+In order to be more effective in their workplace, teams use different platforms for their communication practices.
+There are a number of communication platforms, such as Slack, that include multiple social media channels (social networking platforms and instant messaging).
 The media capabilities of these platforms, including integration for diverse ICTs, enable affordances for both highly adaptable and centralized team communication practices.
-A recent study shows that team-communication platforms (TCPs) enable affordances for multicommunication and attention allocation, including flexible scaling of media modality and synchronicity.
+A recent study shows that team-communication platforms enable affordances for multi-communication and attention allocation, including flexible scaling of media modality and synchronicity.

-Another important factor to consider with multi-communicating is the organizational context and the perception of others.
 In organizational settings, research suggests that the decision by individuals to use informational technologies is influenced by what they observe other members in the organization doing, which is positively correlated to their multi-communicational behaviors.

-The perception of what others think about multi-communicating is also another significant predictor on this behaviors.
-Due to an underlying perception of rudeness or partiality of conversational investment associated with multi-communicating, people will often hide from their conversational partners the fact that they are multi-communicating.
+The perception of what others think about multi-communicating is also a significant predictor on this behavior.
+Due to an underlying perception of rudeness or partiality of conversational investment associated with multi-communicating, people will often hide their multi-communication from their conversational partners.
 However, when people perceive multi-communicating as acceptable within their organizations, they are less likely to feel embarrassed and will engage in such behaviors more often.

-Likewise, depending on the organizational culture, multi-communicating can become particularly crucial and bear negative effects in a professional or office setting.
+Likewise, depending on the organizational culture, multi-communicating can become crucial and bear negative effects in a professional or office setting.
 Conversely, research suggests that employees who follow organizational communication norms receive higher performance ratings than those who do not.
-Therefore, if multi-communicating were considered an organizational 'norm', its practice could also bring positive feedback.
+Therefore, if multi-communicating were considered an organizational norm, its practice could also bring positive feedback.